-\textbf{Prompting Defense.} Among the three prompting-based defenses, prompt sandwiching and spotlighting maintain high utility.
-However, they only slightly reduce the Attack Success Rate (ASR) compared to the “no defense” baseline, indicating their limited effectiveness in complex, dynamic tasks.
-In contrast, tool filtering suffers from significant over-defense in our benchmark, despite maintaining high utility on AgentDojo.
-We find the reason is that during initial planning, the tool filter blocks essential tools required for later dynamic interactions because they appear unnecessary for the original user task.
-This behavior highlights the severe limitations of tool-filtering defenses in real-world dynamic scenarios with complex tool sets.
-Collectively, these results reveal the insufficient deployability of current prompting-based defenses in real-world settings.
+\textbf{Prompting Defense.} Among the two prompting-based defenses, prompt sandwiching and spotlighting maintain high utility.
+However, they only slightly reduce the Attack Success Rate (ASR) compared to the “no defense” baseline, indicating their limited effectiveness in defending against prompt injection attacks.
+Collectively, these results reveal the insufficient deployability of current prompting-based defenses, especially from a security perspective.

 \textbf{Filtering-based Defense.} Among three representative filtering-based defenses, the ProtectAI detector and PIGuard exhibit significant over-defense, which drastically diminishes utility in both ``no attack'' and ``under attack'' settings.
 This is due to their limited ability to distinguish helpful instructions from malicious injections.
 Interestingly, while PromptGuard2 maintains high utility when no attack is present, its performance still drops sharply under attack.
 This occurs because the guard model discards the tool output entirely if an injection is detected.
 Since these outputs often contain vital information, this defense mechanism results in a severe sacrifice of utility.
 From a security perspective, PromptGuard2's vulnerability remains high, with an Attack Success Rate (ASR) of 27.15\% on GPT-4o.
 Overall, these results reveal an inherent structural weakness in current filtering-based defenses on practical deployment, leading to a substantial loss of functionality.